msdirtbag/MDEAutomator/README.md

 ## 27. Get-DetectionRules

 **Description:**
-`Get-DetectionRules` retrieves all Microsoft Defender detection rules via Microsoft Graph API as objects.
+`Get-DetectionRules` retrieves all Microsoft Defender Custom Detection rules via Microsoft Graph API as objects.

 **Requirements:**
 You must be connected to Microsoft Graph using `Connect-MDEGraph` before running this command.